 The Man Who Fell to Earth - Walter Tevis

 This book seems to have fallen by good fortune into my hands.
 I pulled it from the library shelf because I recognized the title – a movie had been made of it (one I hadn’t seen and knew nothing about).
 I read the opening paragraph and admired its unadorned precision, so I took it home.
-I suppose it belongs in the category of science fiction (a genre I have little patience with), and its message has to do with the now overly-familiar threat of annihilation by nuclear war.
-But the book is about people, and Tevis’s major accomplishment is to make the main character – an alien – understandable.
-I was engrossed in T. J. Newton’s story, his actions, and, most of all, his feelings.
-At the end I felt great respect for this Anthean who left his planet on a desperate mission, and who carried it out for so long with such skill and bravery.
+I suppose it belongs in the category of science fiction (a genre I have little patience with), and its overly-familiar message has to do with the threat of annihilation by nuclear war.
+This novel, however, is something different; it’s an example of how intelligence and insight can generate a bright, crackling freshness.
+Tevis makes it entirely logical why an Anthean (who’s just able to pass as a human) has come to Earth, what his goal is, and how he goes about trying to achieve it.
+As I followed T. J. Newton’s story I shared the burden of his undertaking, respected his abilities, and admired his resolve and courage.
 That he winds up disillusioned and lonelier than one can imagine is a tragedy, and I was moved.
-I was moved by an alien! – when so many human characters in fiction fail to elicit that emotion in me.
-Tevis writes with authority and intelligence; he’s able to explore complex matters with admirable clarity.
-But it’s the bright, crackling freshness of the novel that impressed me the most.
-This is something truly unique. *
+I was moved by an alien! – when so many human characters in fiction fail to elicit that emotion in me. *

 The Earthly Paradise - Robert Thom